JuliaEarth/GeoStatsImages.jl/README.md

 ## Usage

-The `geostatsimage` function takes an image *name* and returns a geotable.
+The `geostatsimage` function takes an image *name* as input and returns a geotable.
 Please run `GeoStatsImages.available()` to discover all available image names.

 ```julia
 julia> geostatsimage("WalkerLake")